 We have always admired the work of Alan Lee, ever since he was commissioned to illustrate The Lord of the Rings at the time of J.R.R.
 Tolkien’s centenary.
 While preparing the story for publication, Christopher Tolkien decided that to have the book illustrated from first publication would also underline its essential quality as a story rather than a scholarly work.

 How much of The Children of Húrin had already been published ?

 A quick answer is that approximately 75% of the actual story appears in interrupted form in Unfinished Tales.
-Also, a brief version of the tale can be found in The Silmarillion and there are variations of parts of the story and references to it throughout the History of Middle-earth series, and most notably in vols.
-II, III, IV, V, and XI.
+Also, a brief version of the tale can be found in The Silmarillion and there are variations of parts of the story and references to it throughout the History of Middle-earth series, and most notably in volumes two, three, four, five and eleven.